 Pros & Cons Of Arlo Ultra 2 Security Camera

 We’ll discuss the pros and cons of the camera accordingly to help you decide if it’s worth a shot.

 1. Great Video Quality

-The Arlo Ultra 2 is just one of a few home security cameras on the market that records footage in 4K, which means it is extremely detailed.
+One of the few home security cameras on the market that records 4K footage is the Arlo Ultra 2.

 2. Supports 5Ghz WiFi

 Unlike any other Arlo security camera, Arlo Ultra 2 supports 2.4GHz and 5GHz Wi-Fi bands.
 A longer-range Wi-Fi connection is important if you have a large property.